Anne Bancroft: 1952–1962: Initial work and breakthrough

+1963–1985: Success, decline and comeback

 Bancroft co-starred as a medieval nun obsessed with a priest (Jason Robards) in the 1965 Broadway production of John Whiting's play The Devils.
 Produced by Alexander H. Cohen and directed by Michael Cacoyannis, it ran for 63 performances.

-Bancroft received a second Academy Award nomination for her performance in The Pumpkin Eater (1964).

-Bancroft was widely known during this period for her role as Mrs. Robinson in The Graduate (1967), for which she received a third Academy Award nomination.
+Bancroft received a second nomination for the Academy Award for Best Actress for her performance in The Pumpkin Eater (1964).
+Bancroft achieved stardom when she played the starring role as Mrs. Robinson in the romantic comedy-drama The Graduate (1967).
 In the film, she played an unhappily married woman who seduces the son of her husband's business partner, the much younger recent college graduate played by Dustin Hoffman.
-In the movie, Hoffman's character later dates and falls in love with her daughter.
+In the film, Hoffman's character later dates and falls in love with her daughter.
 Bancroft was ambivalent about her appearance in The Graduate; she said in several interviews that the role overshadowed her other work.
-Despite her character becoming an archetype of the "older woman" role, Bancroft was only eight years older than her onscreen daughter Katharine Ross, and just six years older than Hoffman.

-A CBS television special, Annie: the Women in the Life of a Man (1970), won Bancroft an Emmy Award for her singing and acting.
-Bancroft was also a serious candidate to play Chris MacNeil in The Exorcist, but the filmmakers rejected her request to postpone the film’s shoot due to her being pregnant with her son Max.
+Despite her character becoming an archetype of the "older woman" role, Bancroft was only 36 years old at the time—just eight years older than her onscreen daughter Katharine Ross and six years older than Hoffman.
+The film, and her performance, received widespread critical acclaim, earning her a third nomination for the Academy Award for Best Actress.
+A CBS television special, Annie: The Women in the Life of a Man (1970), won Bancroft an Emmy Award for her singing and acting.

 Bancroft is one of ten actors to have won both an Academy Award and a Tony Award for the same role (as Annie Sullivan in The Miracle Worker), and one of very few entertainers to win an Oscar, an Emmy and a Tony award.
 This rare achievement is also known as the Triple Crown of Acting.
 She followed that success with a second television special, Annie and the Hoods (1974), which was telecast on ABC and featured her husband Mel Brooks as a guest star.
 She made an uncredited cameo in the film Blazing Saddles (1974), directed by Brooks.
-She received a fourth Academy Award nomination for Best Actress for her performance in The Turning Point (1977), and a fifth nomination for Best Actress for her performance in Agnes of God (1985).
+She made a career comeback with the ballet drama The Turning Point (1977), followed by the neo-noir mystery film Agnes of God (1985), which earned her two nominations for the Academy Award for Best Actress.

 Bancroft made her debut as a screenwriter and director in Fatso (1980), in which she starred with Dom DeLuise.

 Bancroft was the original choice to play Joan Crawford in the film Mommie Dearest (1981), but backed out and was replaced by Faye Dunaway.
 She was also a front-runner for the role of Aurora Greenway in Terms of Endearment (1983), but declined so that she could act in the remake of To Be or Not to Be (1983) with Brooks.
 In 1988, she played Harvey Fierstein's mother in the film version of his play Torch Song Trilogy.